JungMinyong/JungMinyong.github.io/researches.md

 We also find reasonable inter-code agreement in other properties of satellite galaxies such as the stellar mass$-$halo mass relation and the mass-metallicity relation.

-Numerical differences in cosmological simulations and correcting them with machine learning.
+Numerical differences in cosmological simulations and correcting them with machine learning
 -------------
 Minyong Jung et al.